 Buffer Size subfield to a value greater than 2MSDU Modulo – 2 only if MPDU Modulo subfield is set to a value

-greater than 9; in this case, the recipeint may receive multiple MSDUs with identical SNs into its receive
+greater than 9; in this case, the recipeint may receive multiple MSDUs with identical SNs which will not be detected. .

-buffer .

 10.26.5.7 Originator’s behavior 10.26.5.7.1 General